Why Fullstack Labs Doesn't Require Take-Home Coding Challenges When Hiring Software Developers

 Common practice for software companies is to have applicants complete take-home coding challenges.
-In the past, FullStack used to require take-home coding challenges because it gave us a way to test the skills of applicants without having to invest a lot of company time.
+In the past, FullStack Labs used to require take-home coding challenges because it gave us a way to test the skills of applicants without having to invest a lot of company time.

 Over the years, though, we started to notice that take-home challenges didn't work as well as we thought.
 In fact, we found that they often made it harder to hire the most talented programmers, who generally didn’t have the time or the desire to complete the coding challenge.

-Since so many companies still use take-home challenges, we want to address the issue, explain why FullStack stopped using them, and describe the alternative process that we now use to find the best developers for our company.
+Since so many companies still use take-home challenges, we want to address the issue, explain why FullStack Labs stopped using them, and describe the alternative process that we now use to find the best developers for our company.

 A coding challenge can take anywhere from several hours to several days for applicants to complete.
 Investing this much time into a coding challenge while holding down a full time job is challenging.
-Because of this, many applications start coding challenges and never complete them, as they run out of free time, or otherwise aren’t able to complete them in the requested time frame.
+Because of this, many applicants start coding challenges and never complete them, as they run out of free time, or otherwise aren’t able to complete them in the requested time frame.

 To make matters worse, developers often interview with several companies at the same time, each of whom require their own coding challenge.
 Taken together, these coding challenges easily turn into a full time job for developers who already have full time jobs.